 Here's How You Can Catch COVID Even If You're Vaccinated

-The coronavirus vaccines—amazing as they are and you should get one—do not offer 100% protection from COVID-19.
-And now we know how many people so far have gotten COVID after getting vaccinated, also known as a "breakthrough" infection.
-"A breakthrough infection or a vaccine failure is when a person contracts an infection despite being vaccinated against it," Dr. Anthony Fauci explained this week, noting that the majority of vaccines are not "100% efficacious or effective."
-Read on to find out how many people this has happened to, and how to avoid getting infected after vaccination—and to ensure your health and the health of others, don't miss these Signs Your Illness is Actually Coronavirus in Disguise.
+The coronavirus vaccines—amazing as they are—do not offer 100% protection from COVID-19.
+And now we know how many people so far have gotten COVID after getting vaccinated, also known as a "breakthrough" infection—especially as Omicron is better able to evade immunity.
+"A breakthrough infection or a vaccine failure is when a person contracts an infection despite being vaccinated against it," Dr. Anthony Fauci explained, noting that the majority of vaccines, while doing a good job at protecting you from severe illness, are not "100% efficacious or effective."
+Read on to find out how to spot a breakthrough infection—and how to avoid getting infected after vaccination—and to ensure your health and the health of others, don't miss these Sure Signs You've Already Had COVID.

 Dr. Fauci Explains How You Could Get COVID Even After Your Vaccine